Howard Sklar, PhD

 I am a University Lecturer in the Department of Modern Languages (English Philology Unit) at the University of Helsinki.
 Among the courses that I have taught, am teaching, or am scheduled to teach:

-· “20th Century American Short Fiction” (a year-long “proseminar,” involving the preparation and writing of students’ BA theses)
+· “The Good Fight: Social and Political Activism in the American Short Story” (a year-long “proseminar,” involving the preparation and writing of students’ BA theses)

 · “20th Century American Drama” (proseminar)

 · “The Migrant Experience in American Literature” (intermediate/advanced option in literature)